kruize/autotune/tests/README.md

 			[ --resultsdir ] : optional.
 Results directory location, by default it creates the results directory in current working directory
 			[ --skipsetup ] : optional.
 Specifying this option skips the autotune setup & application deployment [ --cleanup_prometheus ] : optional.
-Specifying this option along with -t option cleans up prometheus setup
+Specifying this option along with -t option cleans up prometheus setup [ --api-version ] : optional.
+API version to use for recommendations - 'v1' for new API (/kruize/api/v1/recommendations), 'legacy' for old APIs (updateRecommendations/listRecommendations).
+Default is 'legacy'

 Note: If you want to run a particular testcase then it is mandatory to specify the testsuite